 Tzepos, Katherine, "Associations Between Weight Dissatisfaction, Fruit and Vegetable Intake, Physical Activity and Personality Traits" (2017).
 Open Access Master's Theses.
-Paper 1063. https://digitalcommons.uri.edu/theses/1063
+Paper 1063. http://digitalcommons.uri.edu/theses/1063

-This Thesis is brought to you by the University of Rhode Island.
+This Thesis is brought to you for free and open access by DigitalCommons@URI.
 It has been accepted for inclusion in Open Access Master's Theses by an authorized administrator of DigitalCommons@URI.
-For more information, please contact digitalcommons-group@uri.edu.
-For permission to reuse copyrighted content, contact the author directly.
+For more information, please contact digitalcommons@etal.uri.edu.